Barbell refers to the Weight used for exercise, consisting of a rigid handle 5-7' long, with detachable metal discs at each end.

 - Consulting with a fitness professional for guidance is recommended, especially for beginners.

-- Overloading the barbell with too much weight can lead to strains, sprains, or more serious injuries.
+- Overloading the barbell with too much weight can lead to strains, Sprains, or more serious injuries.

 - Recovering properly after intense barbell workouts is essential to avoid overtraining and potential injuries.